The impact of saw blade sharpening resonates with everything you’ll be doing with a saw.

 Saw blades should not be left outside.

-Due to weather conditions, especially when trees are around your workshop, the moisture from wet leaves and trees causes rusts, affecting the blade’s performance when you use them again after sharpening.
+Due to weather conditions, especially when trees are around your workshop, the moisture from wet leaves and trees causes rust, affecting the blade’s performance when you use them again after sharpening.

 Always keep unused blades in storage.
 Be sure to clean and dry them first before storing them in their original case or box.